cloudfoundry/uaa/README.md

 The authentication service is `uaa`.
 It's a plain Spring MVC webapp.
-Deploy as normal in Tomcat or your container of choice, or execute `mvn tomcat:run` to run it directly from `uaa` directory in the source tree.
-When running with maven it listen on port 8080.
+Deploy as normal in Tomcat or your container of choice, or execute `mvn tomcat:run` to run it directly from `uaa` directory in the source tree (make sure the common jar is installed first using `mvn install` from the common subdirectory or from the top level directory).
+When running with maven it listens on port 8080.

-It supports the APIs defined in the UAA-APIs document.
+The UAA Server supports the APIs defined in the UAA-APIs document.
 To summarise:

 1. The OAuth2 /authorize and /token endpoints